A groupoid approach to the equivariant coarse Baum--Connes conjecture: Introduction

 where the anchor map $\beta X \to \beta(X/\Gamma)$ is extended by the canonical quotient.
 Because $X$ coarsely embeds into Hilbert space, the coarse groupoid $G(X)$ is a-T-menable \cite{STY2002}.
 This structural compatibility guarantees that $G(X, \Gamma)$ satisfies the Baum--Connes conjecture with coefficients in $C(\beta X)$.
 To pass from $C(\beta X)$ to $C(\beta X/\Ga)$, we employ a measure replacement technique inspired by Higson \cite{Higson2000}.
 Specifically, we construct probability measures on each fiber and use a Mayer-Vietoris argument in $KK$-theory to complete the proof.

 \textbf{Organization of the paper.} The paper is organized as follows.
 Section 2 reviews the necessary preliminaries on equivariant Roe algebras and the geometric coarse Baum--Connes conjecture.
 Section 3 constructs the equivariant coarse groupoid $G(X, \Gamma)$ and explores its Morita equivalence under equivariant coarse equivalence.
-Section 4 introduces the localization algebra for \'etale groupoids and proves its equivalence with $KK^{\mathcal{G}}$-theory, which culminates in the proof of the Main Theorem.
-Section 5 discusses the applications.
-We use our main theorem to study higher index theory and prove \Cref{cor:ECBC} and \Cref{cor:ECNC}.
+Section 4 introduces the localization algebra for \'etale groupoids and proves its equivalence with $KK^{\mathcal{G}}$-theory, and proves the main theorem.
+In Section 5, we use our main theorem to study higher index theory and prove \Cref{cor:ECBC} and \Cref{cor:ECNC}.